CERTFICATE OF CIVIC ENGAGMENT

-- The foundations course (currently GOVT 346, Civic Engagement).
+- The foundations course (currently GOVT346 Foundations of Civic Engagement).
 During this course, students who plan to participate in the CEC will prepare a document describing the place of civic engagement in their own lives and their plans for fulfilling the CEC requirements.
 The sophomore year is the recommended year to take this course.

 - Maintain an ePortfolio (possibly in Moodle) of documents that are created in the process of fulfilling the CEC requirements

 - A minimum of 40 hours of service work coordinated through the Office of Community Service and Volunteerism (OCS)